nschechter/re-discord/README.md

 ## Overview

-Re-Discord is a library that provides an API for creating very simple [discord bots](https://discord.com/developers/docs/intro) for yourself!
-This library is catered towards creating bots that serve **only one guild (discord server)**, with support for more servers & possibly even sharding in the future.
+Re-Discord is a library that provides an API for creating very simple [discord bots](https://discord.com/developers/docs/intro)!
+This library is catered towards creating bots that serve **up to a few guilds (servers)**, with possible support for sharding in the future.

 ## Developing: